 Smoking can, without a doubt, impact your ability to become pregnant and carry your baby to term.
 Your chance of getting pregnant decreases by 50 percent if either partner smokes, and your chance of miscarrying increases.
 Secondhand smoke causes a similar reduction and decreases ovarian reserve.
-Drs.
-Joao De Pinho and Melvin Thornton highly recommend that both partners stop smoking prior to beginning fertility treatment.
+Dr. Melvin Thornton highly recommends that both partners stop smoking prior to beginning fertility treatment.

 Limit Caffeine and Alcohol

 Limiting caffeine and alcohol consumption are also recommended prior to attempting to conceive.
 Before or during an IVF (in vitro fertilization) cycle we suggest limiting your caffeine intake to no more than one cup of decaf coffee or tea per day (5 mg or less of caffeine).
 It is also wise to avoid chocolate (approximately 20 mg of caffeine per serving) and soda (about 80 mg).
 Caffeine has been connected to pregnancy loss, so we recommend avoiding it throughout your pregnancy.

 Alcohol has been shown to decrease pregnancy rates (Hakim, 1998, Rossi, 2009) and potentially increase the rate of miscarriage (Klonoff-Cohen, 2003).